mikeoverbay/chat/README.md

 The server accesses MY WEB SITE to get its IP.</br>
 I included the PHP scripts if you want to put these on your site.
-You will need to change the line that points at tnmshouse.com to match your site and path to the php scripts.</br>
+You will need to change the line that points at tnmshouse.com to match your site and path to where these 2 scripts are located on your web site.</br>
-Put the scripts on you site and change the ip in getserverip.php</br>
+Put the scripts on you site and change the ip in getserverip.php</br></br>
 The getip.php script returns the WAN ip address to the chat client and is used to sign in to the server.
 It is NOT the local router IP.
 DO NOT EDIT THAT SCRIPT!</br>